-The effusive Moran (“Two Take Nick”) was the first to back Hawkins at venues around Venice Beach, boosting Will’s confidence; Nick soon recruited longtime collaborator Vasquez, who became a defining voice within the band.When Hawkins saw Perdomo in Andrew Slater’s documentary Echo in the Canyon, about past and present generations of Laurel Canyon’s music scene, he swore: “Dammit, if I’d met him 15 years ago, he could have been my Mike Campbell.”
-Connecting through mutual friends on Facebook, the two Tom Petty fans became fast friends.
-When his guitarist bailed two days before a bar gig, Hawkins texted an SOS and Perdomo stepped up, without rehearsal, to elevate what Hawkins calls “the best show I ever played in my life.”

-“We started out with the room maybe a quarter full; by the third song, people smoking cigarettes outside had come in,” he adds, savoring the memory.
-“By the fifth song, the place was shoulder-to-shoulder packed and you could feel the floor move.”
+Nine Mile Station discovered their collective sound in the studio during 2020’s pandemic shutdown while making Santa Ana Winds, which was co-produced by Hawkins and Perdomo.
+The five-track release is a teaser for their full-length album Open Highways, due in 2022.When Hawkins saw Perdomo in Andrew Slater’s Laurel Canyon documentary Echo in the Canyon, he swore: “Dammit, if I’d met him 15 years ago, he could have been my Mike Campbell.”
+Connecting through Facebook, the two Tom Petty fans became fast friends.
+When his guitarist bailed two days before a bar gig, Hawkins texted an SOS and Perdomo stepped up, without rehearsal, to elevate what Hawkins calls “the best show I ever played in my life.
+We started out with the room maybe a quarter full; by the third song, people smoking cigarettes outside had come in.
+By the fifth song, the place was shoulder-to-shoulder packed and you could feel the floor move.”

 “The crowd was enthralled by us throwing so much sound,” agrees Perdomo, who says they projected “absolute power” from the stage even then.
 “And we were just a four-piece; we didn’t have a violin player.
 It really came alive.
 We can totally jam and the songs have room for explosions and special effects.”
 He joined the band that night.Fast-forward to March 2020: Four weeks after Nine Mile Station entered the studio, the world shut down.
-With creative momentum stalled, no work and no money coming in, Hawkins threw a Hail Mary pass to an old mentor: the late great Grammy-winning producer Al Schmitt who passed away in April 2021, leaving this world with the Nine Mile Station project being on of his last projects before he died.
+With creative momentum stalled, no work and no money coming in, Hawkins threw a Hail Mary pass to an old boss: Grammy-winning producer Al Schmitt.

-A few songs were resurrected from his two solo albums whose storylines resonate differently now.
-“Fall into the Sea,” which scans the future through a prog-rock lens, allowed Perdomo to incorporate his ’70s production influences.
-He treated Rivera’s solos as their own sonic landscape, with her violin cascading downward like California tumbling into the Pacific.
-“I love producing great songs and Will is a great songwriter,” he says.
+Other songs were resurrected from his 2003 solo album Next Stop Bedford Avenue, whose storylines resonate differently now.
+“Fall Into the Sea,” which scans the future through a prog-rock lens, is infused with ’70s influences.
+Perdomo treated the violin solos as their own sonic landscape, with her violin cascading downward like California tumbling into the Pacific.
+“I love producing great songs,” he says.
 “This band has more in common with older music but we’re not coattail riding.
 We have a lot to offer.
 The music’s still modern and real deep.